SPREP/tms-mobile/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/yourusername/your-flutter-app.git`
 2. Change directory to the app folder with `cd your-flutter-app`
 3. Run `flutter pub get` to get the required dependencies.
+4. Copy google-services.json-default as google-services.json (in ./android/app/src/google-services.json-default)
+5. You may also need to run `flutter gen-l10n` to generate internationalisation files
 4. Connect your device/emulator and run `flutter run` to start the app.

 ## Usage